ibm-cloud-docs/billing-usage/promo_codes.md

 Promo codes are typically based on short phrases, like `PROMO200`.
 If you have an alphanumeric code, such as `a1b2c3def456`, it's a different type of code that is referred to as a feature code.
 You can apply these codes on the **Manage > Account > Account settings** page or when you register for a new account.
 For more information, see [Applying feature codes](/docs/account?topic=account-codes).
 {: tip}

 Promotions are one type of credit for your account.
-For example, if you have a Pay-As-You-Go and Subscription account, you can use promo codes for limited-time credits toward your account and services.
-Promo codes are different from feature codes that provide enhancements for Lite accounts, or subscriptions that add credits as discounts to your account.
+For example, if you have a Pay-As-You-Go or Subscription account, you can use promo codes for limited-time credits toward your account and {{site.data.keyword.Bluemix_notm}} products.
+Promo codes are different from feature codes that provide access to Trial accounts, or subscriptions that add credits as discounts to your account.

 ## Types of available promotion credits
 {: # available-promo-credit}